TABConf/2023.tabconf.com/index.md

   The conference will also feature villages: the Bitdevs Socratic village, PlebDev Village, and the Shadowy Super Coders & Gamers Village.

-### Chess Tournament ♟️

-  The chess tournament has a 100k sats buy-in and is a single-round elimination for winners.

 ### Afterparties 🪅

   Afterparties sponsored by ZEBEDEEE in the Shadowy Super Coders & Gamers Village and are always open to all attendees.
 Don't miss out on the fun!